JonnyHonda/eBay2csv/README.md

 You will need eBay developer account and an App key of your own, see https://developer.ebay.com/

-Put your app key in tyhe config file and away you go.
+Put your app key in the config file and away you go.

 usage:
 eBay2csv.sh filename.csv "Some Sarch Terms"